Meghan Markle Gets A Hilarious Mention In Latest Episode Of ‘Suits’

-Meghan Markle was once an actress with a leading role on Suits not too long ago and the show gave it’s audience a hilarious reminder of that during its latest episode.
-During one scene, her character’s on-screen husband Mike talks about the life she’s living now and uses a huge understatement to describe what she’s been up to.
+Before becoming the Duchess of Sussex, Meghan Markle was known by many of her fans as a former actress with a leading role on Suits.
+Recently, the show gave viewers a hilarious reminder of Meghan’s previous role on the series during its latest episode.
+During one scene, her character’s on-screen husband, Mike, talks about the life she’s living now and uses a huge understatement to describe what she’s been up to.

-“Good,” Mike says when he’s he’s asked about how Meghan’s character, Rachel Zane, is doing.
-“In fact, if I told you how good, you probably wouldn’t believe me”
+“Good,” Mike says when he’s asked about how Meghan’s character, Rachel Zane, is doing.
+“In fact, if I told you how good, you probably wouldn’t believe me.”

-The show’s official Twitter page kept up the gag with a tongue in cheek tweet that got some positive reactions in the replies.
+The show’s official Twitter page kept up the gag with a tongue-in-cheek tweet that got some positive reactions in the replies.

 “She turned out pretty good!
-That line was brilliant!” one of their followers wrote.
+That line was brilliant!” one follower commented.

 “This is actually an amazing line,” another fan tweeted.

-Other fans expressed hope that the Duchess Of Sussex would see the scene and this mention of her.
+Other fans expressed hope that the Duchess Of Sussex would see the show’s reference to her.

 As Entertainment Tonight reports, since taking on her new royal role, Meghan has said that she misses working on Suits.
-While she and Prince Harry were at an engagement one fan said that she misses Suits and Meghan said: “So do I.”
+While she and Prince Harry were at an engagement, one fan said she misses Suits.
+Meghan responded, “So do I.”

-Patrick J. Adams, the actor who plays Mike Ross had previously left the show along with Meghan but based on this article from TVLine, it looks like he’s back for the rest of the season.
-Rachel and Mike got married and both left the law firm where the show is set and moved to Seattle.
+Patrick J. Adams, the actor who plays Mike Ross, previously left the show along with Meghan.
+Rachel and Mike got married, both leaving the law firm where the show is set and moving to Seattle.
+However, based on a report from TVLine, it looks like he’s back for the rest of the season.

 “I couldn’t be happier to be a part of the final chapter of Suits,” Adams said in an interview with Deadline about his return to the show.
 “I’ve missed my TV family and am looking forward to seeing what kind of trouble Mike Ross can stir up at the firm one last time.
 But, if the wardrobe department thinks they’re getting back the suits I stole when I left, they’re going to be very disappointed.”